Business Glossary

 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

-Employees may have more than one tax code if they work multiple jobs or receive state pension income.
+Employees may have more than one tax code if you work in multiple jobs or receive state pension income.
 Employees’ annual personal allowance is factored into whatever HMRC considers to be an employee’s primary source of income.

 Every tax code is made from a combination of letters and numbers.
-Here, we’ll take a look at some common codes and what they mean.
+Here, we’ll take a look at some common examples encountered by employers and what they mean.

 Examples of tax codes